CZ-NIC/fred-docs/Concepts/Transfer.rst

 A transfer of a domain may also be authorized using authinfo of the domain holder or any of its administrative contacts.

-A transfer of a nsset or keyset may also be authorized using authinfo of any of its technical contacts.
+A transfer of an nsset or keyset may also be authorized using authinfo of any of its technical contacts.